mit-satori/getting-started/satori-ai-frameworks.rst

    conda create --name <environment name> python=<python version>
    conda activate <environment name>

-The only valid Python versions with WML CE are Python 3.6 and 3.7.
+The only valid Python versions with WML-CE are Python 3.6, 3.7 and for Open-CE are Python 3.6, 3.7, 3.8 .
 For example, to create an environment named wmlce_env with Python 3.6:

 .. code:: bash